Kid-friendly Snacking in Greece

 Where to find the best crepes in Athens?

 We highly recommend Jacu, located in 16 Kolokotroni, a very aesthetically pleasing espresso bar-creperie, inspired by Latin America.
 There are many more creperies, however, most of them are not in the historic center.

 Amygdalota are marvelous almond pastries – buy some for a snack, and take the rest home for presents.
 Almost every island will have its own special variation.

 Other food-related articles:

-Kids Love Greece has a network of trusted partners which organize cooking lessons and food tours.
-See all our food related tours HERE.
+Kids Love Greece has a network of trusted partners that organize cooking lessons and food tours.
+See all our food-related tours HERE.